wild camels walking in the desert

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Camels are some of the world’s most remarkable creatures.
-They have evolved to survive in some of the harshest Asian deserts and steppes.
+They evolved to survive in some of the harshest Asian sands and steppes, which is why they’re nicknamed ships of the desert.
 Among their surprising adaptations is the ability to consume cacti.
-While seemingly a painful ordeal, camels have evolved certain physical characteristics and behaviors that enable them to eat these spiny plants without injury.
+While seemingly a painful ordeal, camels have evolved specific physical characteristics and behaviors that enable them to eat these spiny plants without injury.

 But how exactly do camels eat thorny cacti?
 What does it tell us about their incredible survival mechanisms?